 At the core of a UASEM education is a slew of unique experiences.
 We encourage our students to try new things and strive to find fun, meaningful programs for all.
 Students who embrace this wealth of opportunity emerge well-rounded, with a richer understanding of self and world, as well as at least an inkling of of all the world has to offer.

-On average, students who don't continue their learning over the summer lose up to 80% of the previous year's learning.
 We aim to keep our students' brains busy over the summer months by connecting them to activities in the city -- dance, theater, the arts, sailing, leadership, the outdoors, film, and more.
-Later in their high school careers, students have opportunities to go to sleep-away camps, stay on college campuses, and even travel abroad.
+Later in their high school careers, students have opportunities to go to sleep-away camps, stay on college campuses, work at paid internships, and even travel abroad.

 Field Trips & Guest Speakers

 Field trips and guest speakers are common at UASEM.
-They help us bring students out into the world and the world into school.
-Students are empowered by their growing knowledge of their city, its people, jobs, and colleges.
-Seeing real workplaces and participating in actual emergency management work creates a clearer vision of a potential future.
+Students are inspired by their growing knowledge of their city, its people, jobs, and colleges.
+Seeing real workplaces, meeting professionals of all types, and participating in actual work creates a clearer vision of a potential future.